The Lord of the Rings: The Rings of Power season 3: Casting

+Roles for the previously announced cast members were revealed in July 2026, with Bower confirmed to be portraying Celeborn.
+Payne said they received hundreds of audition tapes for the role and chose Bower due to his "rich and hypnotic" voice as well as his chemistry with Clark, which felt "so natural, and so organic".
+Richardson was revealed to be portraying Anárion, the younger son of Elendil and Isildur's brother from Tolkien's writings.
+Marsan was confirmed to be playing Durin's brother, Thrain, and Young was cast as a mysterious Orc named Marnûkh.
+Varla was revealed to be portraying Khamûl the Easterling, one of the Nazgnagôl; Khamûl is the one Nazgûl whose name was revealed by Tolkien.
+Also in July 2026, the showrunners revealed that the Balrog would return from previous seasons and would have a speaking role for the first time.
+They announced that Simon Pegg had been cast to provide the creature's voice.
+The next month, Amber Mendez-Martin and Lee Braithwaite were announced in the roles of Gerda and Gamli, respectively, the teenage children of Durin and Disa.

 Filming

-Filming was reported to be starting on April 30, and was confirmed to have begun by May.
+Filming was reported to be starting on April 30, 2025, and was confirmed to have begun in May, under the working title MKT.
+Gavin Struthers and Gavin Finney were the cinematographers for Hamri and Schwartz, respectively.
+The sequence where Sauron forges the One Ring took two weeks to film and was described by the showrunners as the most ambitious and technically challenging sequence in the series.
 Location filming took place at the start of October on Portland Bill, a promontory on the coast of the Isle of Portland in Dorset, for a meeting between Elrond, Gil-galad, and Pharazôn.
 Filming specifically took place around Pulpit Rock and with a boat.
-Aramayo said filming would continue until the end of the year; it wrapped at the end of October.
+Location filming also took place in the valley of Lauterbrunnen in Switzerland, which Tolkien was inspired by when creating Rivendell.
+Aramayo said filming would continue until the end of the year; it wrapped at the end of October, and the end of production was officially confirmed in December.

+Visual effects

+Visual effects studios for the season include Industrial Light & Magic (ILM), DNEG, Rodeo FX, and The Yard VFX.
+The different vendors were overseen by visual effects supervisor Jason Smith.
+Creatures that are depicted in the season include the Balrog, flying Fell beasts, and the Mûmakil war elephants.

 Music

 Composer Bear McCreary was "gearing up" for the season by early May 2025.
 McCreary said he was "bring[ing] everything back" from the previous seasons along with some new sounds for the franchise.

 Marketing

 Amazon released short behind-the-scenes teasers during filming for the season, including a teaser focused on Morgoth's crown which was released in July 2025, one focused on the sword Narsil which was released in September, and one focused on Gandalf's staff which was released in October.
 Jordan King at Empire said Amazon was using the item-based teasers to "whet the appetite of fans" during production.